-- completion of a Phase 2 clinical trial for pemvidutide in obesity; - initiation of a Phase 2 clinical trial for pemvidutide in NASH; - conduct of clinical trials and nonclinical safety studies for pemvidutide; - completion a Phase 2 clinical trial for HepTcell; and - manufacture of clinical trial materials in support of our clinical trials.
+- completion of data analysis of a Phase 2 clinical trial for pemvidutide in obesity; - conduct of a Phase 2 clinical trial for pervidutide in MASH; - conduct of clinical trials and nonclinical safety studies for pemvidutide; - completion of a Phase 2 clinical trial for HepTcell; and - manufacture of clinical trial materials in support of our clinical trials.

-To date, a significant portion of our research and development efforts have been related to the development of pemvidutide and HepTcell, as well as for NasoShield, NasoVAX, AdCOVID and T-COVID programs which were discontinued in 2021.
+A significant portion of our research and development efforts have been related to the development of pemvidutide and HepTcell.
+The development of HepTcell was discontinued on March 27, 2024.
 We do not allocate personnel-related costs, costs associated with our general research platform improvements, depreciation or other indirect costs to specific programs.